bambinos/kulprit/README.md

 ## Installation

 Kulprit requires a working Python interpreter (3.11+).
-We recommend installing Python and key numerical libraries using the [Anaconda Distribution](https://www.anaconda.com/products/individual#Downloads), which has one-click installers available on all major platforms.

-Assuming a standard Python environment is installed on your machine (including pip), Kulprit itself can be installed in one line using pip:
+Assuming a standard Python environment is installed on your machine (including pip), Kulprit itself can be installed in one line using:

     pip install kulprit

 By default, Kulprit performs a forward search.
 If you want to use Lasso (L1 search), you need to install `scikit-learn` package.
 You can install it using pip:

     pip install kulprit[lasso]

+Kulprit can also be installed using conda:

+    conda install -c conda-forge kulprit

 Alternatively, if you want the bleeding-edge version of the package, you can install it from GitHub: